Grandmaster Brenda J. Sell

 Grandmaster Sell has spent a lifetime in the pursuit and promotion of Taekwondo.
 She began her training at age 14 in Michigan, USA.
 There she realized her love for the sport.
 Within two years, she was awarded her 1st Dan.
 Since then, has been a professional teacher of Taekwondo, an accomplished tournament competitor, an international referee, a Taekwondo performer, an ordained minister, and President of the U.S. Chung Do Kwan Association.

 Grandmaster Sell has been teaching Taekwondo for more than 40 years.
-She taught initially, as in instructor at Grandmaster ’s school in Michigan, to providing training in Taekwondo seminars and conferences in schools and cities throughout the United States.
-She continues to teach at her own local school each week.
+She taught initially, as in instructor at Senior Grandmaster Edward B. Sell’s school in Michigan, to providing training in Taekwondo seminars and conferences in schools and cities throughout the United States.
+She continues to teach at her own local school, The Sell Team Academy, each week.

 Even though retired from competition in the late 1970s, she set the groundwork for women in Taekwondo competition.
 She competed and placed in many tournaments, many of them against both males and females.
-In 1983, was honored for her accomplishments, and was asked by the Secretary General of the WTF to come to Korea for a demonstration of women’s competition at the Pre-World Championships.
-Her greatest accomplishment was passing the WTF International Referee Exam.
+In 1983, she was honored for her accomplishments, and was asked by the Secretary General of the WTF to come to Korea for a demonstration of women’s competition at the Pre-World Championships.
+Her greatest accomplishment was becoming the first international female referee.

-In 1981, and her husband, Sr. Grandmaster Edward B. Sell created the Evangelistic Taekwondo Exhibitions.
+In 1981, Grandmaster Brenda J. Sell and her husband, Sr. Grandmaster Edward B. Sell created the Evangelistic Taekwondo Exhibitions.
 This non-profit organization is the framework for “The Sell Team.”
 This Taekwondo demonstration team uses their talents to present the gospel of Jesus Christ around the world.
 They have performed in military bases, schools, churches, West Point Academy and Air Force Academy.

 Taekwondo Black Belt rank structure: